Registration for the Final Fix-it Day Is December 1 at 6 PM

 We are not a cat removal service, animal shelter, or adoption agency.

 SNACK relies on our volunteers to trap and transport cats to a veterinarian for surgery.
 Like many other organizations, our volunteer staffing is down with the pandemic.
-Our activity in 2022 is likely to be very limited.
-If you are interested in SNACK's assistance, please read over the TNR Frequently Asked Questions and submit your application for assistance.
-If we cannot help you, we can offer some suggestions.
+With the early onset of colder weather in October, our activity for this year is likely finished.

 Feral Cat in Trap